apple-fritter/celebration/README.md

 - If the current item in the loop is a subfolder (directory), the function calls itself (run_dos2unix_recursive) recursively to process files within that subfolder.
 - If the current item is a regular file, it uses the dos2unix command to convert the file's line endings from DOS/Windows format to Unix format.

 The main() function is defined to handle the execution of the script.
-It checks if any command-line arguments are provided (using $# -eq 0).
+It checks if any command-line arguments are provided using '$# -eq 0'.
 If no arguments are provided, it sets the folder_path variable to the current working directory using $(pwd).
 If an argument is provided, it uses that as the folder_path.
-Finally, the main() function is called with the provided command-line arguments (main "$@").
+Finally, the main() function is called with the provided command-line arguments 'main "$@"'.

 ```
 ┌─ Start Script